 - Novra Technologies Inc. is an investment held by the Fund representing both equity and debt obligations due to Crocus.
 The Receiver and the investee have entered into a long term agreement for the repayment of the indebtedness. - 2.
 On November 29, 2006, the Receiver issued a statement of claim against the Winnipeg Goldeyes Baseball Club Inc. for unpaid interest which at the time totalled approximately \$306,000.
 A summary judgment motion was heard on May 14, 2008 and on December 24, 2008, the Court issued a judgment dismissing the summary judgment motion.
 In essence, the Court concluded that the matter was not clear enough to deal with the matter summarily and that a trial was required.
 The Receiver subsequently had numerous discussions around settlement of the outstanding interest as well as the principal debt and shares owned by Crocus but no agreement was reached.
 On September 16, 2011, the Receiver issued a demand for the repayment of principal owed by the Goldeyes pursuant to two (2) debentures in the amounts of \$375,000 and \$59,149.
 No repayment or response was received from the Goldeyes.
-Subsequently the Receiver filed

-- an amended statement of claim in Court seeking to add the outstanding principal of \$434,149 to its claim as well as increase the claim for outstanding interest which currently totals approximately \$683,000.
+Subsequently the Receiver filed an amended statement of claim in Court seeking to add the outstanding principal of \$434,149 to its claim as well as increase the claim for outstanding interest which currently totaled approximately \$683,000 at December 31, 2011.
 Counsel for the Goldeyes contested the manner and use of the Court of Queen's Bench rule under which the claim was amended.
-Accordingly counsel for the Receiver has filed a motion in Court to determine the issue. - 3.
-Crocus is an investor in Manitoba Science & Technology Fund ("MS&T") which is a limited partnership holding several science and technology investments.
+Counsel for the Receiver filed a motion in Court to determine the issue but subsequently agreed with Goldeyes' counsel to amend both the Statement of Claim and the Statement of Defence.

+- 3. Crocus is an investor in Manitoba Science & Technology Fund ("MS&T") which is a limited partnership holding several science and technology investments.
 Crocus is the sole owner of the General Partner and the limited partners gave the General Partner a mandate to wind down the partnership.
 Crocus and MS&T's holdings include Diamedica Inc., Genesys Ventures Inc. and ST Partnership.
 There are numerous interrelationships amongst these entities.
 In some cases, the ability to negotiate exits from MS&T's science and technology investments is limited given that certain of the companies are publicly traded with limited market liquidity.
 As a result, the timing of a complete disposition is unknown. - 4.
 No exit agreement has been agreed upon with Canad Corporation Ltd.